 Always address the person you are emailing by name.
 I get multiple emails a day from media, pr firms, intern applicants that address me with just a Hi- or even Sir/Madame.
 Really?
 Look it up- I’m a female!
 If you can’t find the name, then don’t email.

 2. Auto Replies can do more damage then good

 Most people have their auto replies on more than not.
 People will start to think that you aren’t in business.
 There’s a time and place for an auto-reply- when you’re traveling out of the country, on your honeymoon, or absolutely not reachable for the day.
 No need to have an auto-reply always on stating you’ll be in touch soon.
 You can write them back yourself to say you are out but will be in touch if you’re worried about timing.

 3. Punctuation can make or break the opportunity

-It’s rude when you don’t reply to someone beyond 48 hours.
-It sends a message that their email isn’t important!
+If you don’t get back to someone within 48 hours it can send the message that their email isn’t important!
 Carve out an hour of your day to maintain incoming emails.
 If an email requires a lengthy response that you don’t have time for, write the person back to let them know you’ve received their email and will be in touch.
 An overdue email response can be a lost opportunity!
 The sender loses trust which can compromise the relationship.

 You never know who will see that email!
 It can accidentally be sent to someone else and you would never want something documented that could come back to bite you down the road.